New – AWS Control Tower Account Factory for Terraform

 tf_backend_secondary_region– The backend primary Region is the same as the AFT Region.
 This parameter defines the secondary Region to replicate to.
 AFT creates a backend for state tracking for its own state.
 It is also used for Terraform when using the open-source version.

 The other parameters are optional and are set to their default value in the previous

 terraform_distribution– To select between Terraform open source (default), Enterprise, or Cloud

 vcs_provider– To choose the version control system to use between AWS CodeCommit (default), GitHub, GitHub Enterprise, or BitBucket.

 These feature flags are disabled by default and can be omitted unless you want to enable them:

-aft_feature_delete_default_vpcs_enabled– To automatically delete the default VPC for new accounts.
+aft_feature_delete_default_vpcs_enabled– To automatically delete the default VPC for the AFT management account.

 aft_feature_cloudtrail_data_events– To enable AWS CloudTrail data events for new accounts.
 Be aware that this option, usually required for compliance in highly regulated environments, can have an impact on your costs.